 Dr. Murray is a member of Phi Beta Kappa, receiving his Bachelor of Arts degree, magna cum laude, in philosophy from Franklin and Marshall College, and his Master of Arts and Ph.D. in philosophy from the University of Notre Dame.
 He and his wife Kirsten, a Director at Creative Health Services, a large community behavioral health agency in suburban Philadelphia, have three children, Samuel, Elise, and Julia.

 Annie Bryan is the Foundations’ Senior Program Officer.
-In this position she works across all program areas, with specific leadership of our Environmental Engagement, Stewardship and Solutions program, Palliative Care program, and our Interfaith program.
+In this position she works across all program areas, with specific leadership of our Environmental Engagement, Stewardship and Solutions program and Palliative Care program.
 Annie provides support to our grantee partners and stakeholders as we introduce our new strategic plan and develop partnerships that align with our philanthropic priorities.

 Annie serves as a member of the Women’s Board of Wolfson Children’s Hospital, as a member of the Development Council for Wolfson Children’s Hospital, and as a Delores Barr Weaver Fellow of the Women’s Giving Alliance